endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `scan interference`: your odds of a scan of your ship discovering anything illegal you have are equal to 1 / (1 + scan interference).
 For example, if "scan interference" is 3 you evade 75% of scans.
 * `scram drive`: a scram drive can engage as long as your ship is moving in the direction of the target system.
 This value is how much your ship can be drifting relative to that vector and still be allowed to jump.
 * `self destruct`: a value between 0 and 1, representing the probability that a ship will self destruct when you try to plunder it or, after succeeding in boarding it without it self destructing, try to capture it.
 That is, the probability of successfully boarding a ship with self destruct is `(1 - "self destruct")`, and the probability of both boarding and capturing it is `(1 - "self destruct")^2`. **(v.
 0.9.0)**
 * `shield energy` is the amount of energy your shield generator draws when recharging at the full rate. (**Prior to v.
-0.9.0,** shield recharge also draws an additional amount of energy equal to `"shield generation"`.)
+0.9.0,** shield recharge also draws an additional amount of energy equal to `shield generation`.)
 * `shield heat` is the amount of heat that shield generation creates when recharging at the full rate. **(v.
 0.9.1)**
 * `shield generation`: the number of shield points regenerated per frame.
 It takes 1 energy to regenerate 1 unit of shields, so if your shields are recharging your ship has less energy available for other things.
 * `shields`: I recommend against providing outfits that give ships additional shield strength, because that could create balancing issues.
 But if you want to do it, this is the attribute to modify.